-SAVE THESE INSTRUCTIONS!
+SAVETY INFORMATON KEEP THESE INSTRUCTIONS!

-Please find the latest version of your instruction manual at www.bernina.com
+Find the most current version of your manual at www.bernina.com

 Environmental Protection

 BERNINA is committed to the protection of the environment.
 We strive to minimize the environmental impact of our products by continuously improving product design and our technology of manufacturing.